 The costs of an unexpected injury can be overwhelming.
 Fortunately, you can file a lawsuit against a company that allowed a defective or dangerous product to get into your hands.
 While you can pursue compensation on your own, you run the risk of not recovering the financial award you deserve.
 Product liability lawsuits can be challenging and are best handled by an experienced attorney.

-Here’s what you can expect when you hire Lavent Law to handle your product liability lawsuit.
+Here’s what you can expect when you hire Lavent Law, P.A. to handle your product liability lawsuit.
 We will:

 - Carefully investigate your case to determine cause and liability;

 - Work with experts to determine the precise value of your case;

 - Protect you from insurance companies that are only interested in driving down the value of your case;

 - Limit a company’s efforts to prove that you share fault for the acciden; and

 - Do everything in our power to maximize your financial settlement or award.